 Jennifer Mien Mien Lin is a Taiwanese-Canadian artist whose mixed media work is internationally exhibited.
-She splits her time between in New York City her home, Hudson and Mexico and travels extensively for her fine art projects as well as her sustainability work.
+She is based in New York and travels extensively for her fine art projects as well as her sustainability work.
 Her artworks and documentary films has been exhibited in solo and group exhibitions in New York, London, Paris, Mexico City, San Miguel de Allende, Art Basel Miami, Los Angeles, San Francisco, Rio de Janeiro, São Paulo, and Athens.
-She has been a practicing artist for 13 years.
+She has been a practicing artist for 14 years.

 Most recently, she has been asked to be a guest speaker at the ArtCenter College of Design in Pasadena California under the Toyota Endowed Series- ArtCenter Dialogues: a forum for eminent guests from a wide variety of art, design and educational backgrounds to inspire creativity.